alphajuliet/advent-2021/README.md

 I'll sit this one out.
 That's two puzzles in a row that I haven't finished; they are certainly getting harder.

+## Day 17

+This one is harder than it looks.
+It requires some modelling of the movement of an object in a space with gravity and air resistance.
+The test data here is crucial to making sure you've included all the initial velocity combinations, but there is still some trial-and-error involved to tweak the edge conditions.
+For part 1, we need to consider launching the probe up in the air and checking if it lands on the target at an integer time.
+This requires working out the bounding box of velocities that you need to search through because the total space is too large.
+Finding the maximum is easy after that.

+Part 2 required a lot of trial and error.
+It came down to determining that there are three zones or bounding boxes for the velocities that can hit the target:

+1. Direct shots on the target at high velocity
+2. Slower ones at a horizontal or slightly downward velocity
+3. Upwards (like in part 1) that will drop vertically on the target

+Defining these bounding boxes takes some work, and a bit of experimentation to see whether growing them slightly increases the number of successful points (yes, it does).
+In the end the total stopped increasing, and so we got there.
+It's good to get another star for a part 2.

 ## License

 Copyright © 2021 Andrew Joyner